 I have been often told that it’s nowadays trendy to be in depression.
 You come across so many people talking about depression that it really needs a careful analysis to identify depression.
 In light of the many people sharing similar stories, maybe it’s time that we step back and ask questions until we are sure that we have this problem.
 I am not suggesting that we should not discuss it or take help.
 Instead, I am saying that we should speak out and discuss it more often.
 Most of the depression cases can be treated by counselling and only the extreme ones need medication.

 For me, it is only one person whom I can tell it openly and telling her helped me speak out my problems to many different people.
 Some people understand it and some don’t.
 It really doesn’t matter anymore.
 The fact that I am able to speak out has helped me feeling better.
 The frequency of depression attacks has increased over time.
-I am still to figure out the reason but I am learning to cope with it now.
+I am still trying to figure out the reason but I am learning to cope with it now.

 Hope is a good thing and hope only makes me survive depression attacks.